andresmiguel/aws-lambda-rds/README.md

 tfsec . --config-file ./tfsec.yml
 ```

+### Delete all

+- First delete the application
+  - run `make delete` in the root folder _(it may take a while because of the Lambda access to the VPC)_
+- After the application is deleted destroy the infrastructure
+  - run `terraform destroy -var-file dev.tfvars` in the `terraform/environment` folder
+  - run `terraform destroy` in the `terraform/terraform-s3-backend` folder

 ### Future enhancements

-Right now every time a Lambda function is created a new connection to the DB is created.
+Right now every time a Lambda function instance is created a new connection to the DB is created.
 This is not optimal.
-The solution
-is to use an **_RDS Proxy_**.
+The solution is to use an **_RDS Proxy_**.